CrisDxyz/ChangeSentinel/README.md

 Personally don't really like github or other cloud systems, so I made this tool.

-*I will upload a fancy version written in AHK v2 after I make it prettier and make it more friendly to non programmers.
+*I will upload a fancy version written in AHK v2 after I make it prettier and more friendly to non programmers.

 # Why use it?